The Benefits of Role Play for Toddlers

 How to encourage a toddler to role play

-By providing toys for your toddler to role play you’re helping them develop.
+By providing toys or setting up a role play area for your toddler you’re helping them develop.
 As toddlers aren’t really interested in sitting still and delving into their imagination for fantasy scenarios, they need something a little more hands on.
 Keep it simple, brightly coloured, easy to grasp – but with enough to pique their interest.
 You want to get down on the floor with them and engage with them, playing with the toys at the same time, and for short bursts.
 If your child is engrossed in their play, then you can back away and let them play independently as this is very important too.
 My son loves animals and kitchens at the moment, so mock veterinary scenarios and play kitchens are ideal for him.

 Here are some popular suggestions for toys that help stimulate pretend play: